iamtomhewitt/home-dashboard-recipe-manager/README.md

 ## Pipeline
 * `Travis` tests the repo using `npm test`, which runs `mocha 'tests/**/*.js' --exit`
-* Once the tests pass, `Heroku` deploys the app
+* Once the tests pass, `Heroku` deploys the app.
-* When the app is deployed, you can make requests to it [here](https://home-dashboard-recipe-manager.herokuapp.com/)
+* When the app is deployed, you can make requests to it.

 ## Endpoints